Household items that can be dangerous to pets

-You might want to think twice before sharing food from your plate with your pet.
-According to the American Society for the Prevention of Cruelty to Animals (ASPCA), human foods that can be dangerous to pets include avocado, chocolate, onions and even milk.
-A pet that eats the wrong food may experience muscle seizures, vomiting and other symptoms, says the U.S. Food and Drug Administration.
-Feel like sharing your meal?
-Then you may want to consult with your veterinarian to see which foods are generally safe for your pet to eat.
+You may be wondering whether your dog can eat things like bananas, grapes or strawberries.
+It's a good idea to think twice and do some research before sharing food from your plate with your pet.
+According to the American Society for the Prevention of Cruelty to Animals (ASPCA), some common human food products can be bad for dogs and cats, including avocado, chocolate, onions, grapes and even milk.
+A pet that eats the wrong food may experience symptoms including muscle seizures, vomiting and skin problems, says ASPCA.
+Feel like giving your pet a human food treat?
+You may want to consult with your veterinarian to see which foods are generally safe for your pet to eat.

-Keeping your pet safe while he watches the world through an open window may require some attention, especially if the window is on the second floor or higher.
-To help prevent your dog or cat from falling out of a window, the ASPCA recommends installing sturdy window screens and making sure they fit tightly in the window.
-Window guards may not be enough to keep a pet away from a window, the ASPCA notes, as cats and smaller dogs may still be able to slip through or behind them.
-It’s also a good idea to keep an eye on pets while they are on patios or balconies.
+Pets looking out an open window (especially those on the second floor or higher) can be at risk for falling.
+The ASPCA recommends installing sturdy window screens and making sure they fit tightly in the window.
+The ASPCA adds that childproof window guards may not be enough to keep a pet from falling out of a window, as cats and smaller dogs may still be able to slip through or behind them.
+As a general safety precaution, it's a good idea to keep an eye on pets while they are on patios or balconies.

 Hazards for pets in the yard may also extend beyond certain plants.
-Pesticides may be beneficial to pets since they can control pests such as insects, weeds and rodents, but some pesticides may also be harmful if ingested by pets.
+While pesticides can be beneficial in deterring pests, some pesticides may be harmful if your pet ingests them.
 All pesticides should be used and stored properly, according to the National Pesticide Information Center (NPIC).
-The NPIC recommends you:
+The NPIC shares the following tips to help keep your pet safe:

-- Remove pets, pet toys, food bowls and bedding from the area before treatment.
+- Remove pets, pet toys, food bowls and bedding from the area before applying pesticides.

 - Keep pets away from treated areas until the pesticide is completely dry.